 TBIs are complicated injuries that can last for years.
 Its effects will touch upon your whole life, your whole family.
 By passing the legal burden on to a lawyer who has dealt with these cases before, you can focus on your health.

 TBIs often lead to greater awards from juries, collecting both special and general damages.
 Special damages are economic in nature, and they include monetary losses or expenses like medical bills, lost time from work, property damage, or funeral costs in the case of wrongful death.
 General damages are intangible and refer to non-economic losses, like pain and suffering, emotional trauma and the like.

 If you were hurt on the job, you can also look into a worker’s compensation case.
 A good attorney can help you sift out the issues in your fact pattern and decide which type of approach is best.

 If your medical bills are piling up, you should think about pursuing a claim.
 Texas gives you two years to file an accident for personal injury, but that does not mean you should procrastinate.
-Contact The Neal Davis Law Firm today if you need a Texas attorney to help you with your TBI claim.
+Contact us today if you need a Texas attorney to help you with your TBI claim.